-"In 1987 support along the lines we suggest were shown when 8.7%, 11,752 owners of 6,477,873 shares, were cast in favor of this proposal.
+"Very strong support along the lines we suggest were shown at the last annual meeting when 22.6%, 11,294 owners of 34,350,010 shares, were cast in favor of this proposal.
+The vote against included 16,620 unmarked proxies.

-"A law enacted in California provides that all state pension holdings, as well as state college funds, invested in shares must be voted in favor of cumulative voting proposals, showing increasing recognition of the importance of this democratic means of electing directors.
+"A law enacted in California provides that all state pension holdings and state college funds, invested in shares must be voted in favor of cumulative voting proposals, showing increasing recognition of the importance of this democratic means of electing directors.

-"Also, the National Bank Act has provided for cumulative voting.
-Unfortunately, in so many cases companies get around it by forming holding companies without cumulative voting.
-Thus, with so many banking failures the result is that tax payers have to make up the losses.
+"The National Bank Act provides for cumulative voting.
+Unfortunately, in many cases companies get around it by forming holding companies without cumulative voting.
 Banking authorities have the right to question the capability of directors to be on banking boards.
-Unfortunately, in so many cases authorities come in after and say the director or directors were not qualified.
-So there is no reason why this could not be done for corporations under the SEC and banking authorities.
+Unfortunately, in many cases authorities come in after and say the director or directors were not qualified.
+We were delighted to see that the SEC has finally taken action to prevent bad directors from being on the boards of public companies.